 Laws and Liability Issues

 Based on this news report, it appears that the driver was under the influence of alcohol when he lost control of the vehicle and crashed into the child.
 Under California Vehicle Code Section 23152 (a), it is illegal to operate a vehicle under the influence of alcohol and/or drugs.
 It is also against the law to drive with a BAC of 0.08 or higher.
 A driver whose act of driving under the influence results in the death of another will likely face vehicular manslaughter charges under California Penal Code section 191.5 (a).
-In addition, this drive was also operating with a suspended driving license.
+In addition, this driver was also operating with a suspended driving license.
 It is unclear whether his license was suspended for a prior DUI.